Introduction -what is a director’s loan account?

 The outstanding loan balance as of 30 September 2024 is £5,000.
 Therefore, a further £5,000 of the loan is repaid in connection with the December 2023 year.
 This £5,000 will not receive S455 Tax relief, as the original £10,000 loan that Section 455 tax was paid on relates to the previous year.
 Instead, the company needs to wait and see the position as of 31 December 2024.
 If Peter repays the loan in full or it reduces from the previous balance of £10,000, the appropriate amount of S455 Tax will be refundable by 30 September 2025.

 There are also further variations of the above examples, which can leave one mystified.
-If you have a good contractor accountant to guide you, they can ensure that the tax on any director loans is reported, paid, and recovered correctly.
+If you have a good contractor accountant to guide you, they can ensure that the tax on director’s loans is reported, paid, and recovered correctly.

-When you run your own company, there can be a) a loan from a director or b) a loan to a shareholder or director in one of your accounting periods.
+When you run your own company, there can be a) loan from director to company or b) a loan to a shareholder or director in one of your accounting periods.
 However, in scenario b) the borrower may be both of these.
 In this case, both tax consequences can apply.

-It is key to take into account the guidelines above.
+It is key to take into account the guidelines above with regard to a company loan to director.
 If you borrow from your company, please aim to repay this within nine months of the company year-end.
 When you have a contractor director’s loan for an extended period of time, please pay your company interest.
 When you do this, it is much more tax-efficient when you compare this to declaring interest on form P11D.

 If you are still unsure and have a good contractor accountant, they will help you understand and guide you through the above.